 Are Your Career Dreams Realistic?

 Perhaps a better, more useful question would be this: “Will doing what I love pay my bills or not?”
-In other words, is it realistic for you to link up your career and your dreams at all?
+Is it realistic for you to link up your career and your dreams at all?
 The best way to approach this question is by looking at the facts.

 Do some research on the Bureau of Labor Statistics (BLS) website.
 This site provides detailed information about every profession you can think of.
 You’ll learn what the average annual salary is, what the high and low ends generally are, and what the work environment is like.
 You’ll discover how quickly the field is growing, and how many openings (as an actual number) are expected to appear.
 You should also find out roughly how many job candidates there are competing for those openings.